Germ Cell Tumors (GCTs) in Children

 - New treatments are being tested to

-Talk with your child's healthcare providers about treatment options.
+Talk with your child's healthcare providers about treatment choices.

 Make a list of questions.
 Think about the benefits and possible side effects of each